4awpawz/trio/README.md

 ### v1.0.0-rc.5 (IKIGAI)

+* For callbacks that throw exceptions, Trio would catch the exceptions and print just their message to the console, leaving it up to the user to determine which module actually threw the exception.
+Now, when callbacks throw exceptions, Trio will also print their module names along with their messages to the console.

 #### Breaking Changes

+* Fragment properties `destPath` (the generated page's target file path) and `url` (the generated page's URL) are now generated in all lowercase.

-* The metada `id` property has been eliminated due to difficulty in maintaining its integrity when incremental building.
-In its place, users should now use `url` instead.
+* Trio no longer generates a unique `id` property for fragments due to the expense in terms of the development time required to maintain their integrity during incremental builds.
+In its place, users should now use the fragment's `url` property, which is intrinsically always unique.

-* Callback arguement `$` has been renamed to `$page` for clarity and consistency.
+* Callback argument `$` has been renamed to `$page` for clarity and consistency.

 ### v1.0.0-rc.4 (IKIGAI)